core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A server should not deliver group requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option {{I-D.ietf-core-echo-request-tag}}.
 Also, a server may perform the challenge-response described above at any time, if synchronization with sender sequence numbers of clients is (believed to be) lost, for instance after a device reboot.
 It is the role of the application to define under what circumstances sender sequence numbers lose synchronization.
 This can include a minimum gap between the sender sequence number of the latest accepted group request from a client and the sender sequence number of a group request just received from the same client.
 A client has to be always ready to perform the challenge-response based on the Echo Option in case a server starts it.

 Note that endpoints configured as silent servers are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.01 (Unauthorized) response to the client.
 Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with sender sequence numbers of clients.

+If this approach is used, it is important that all the group members acting as non-silent servers understand the elective Echo Option.
+This will ensure that those servers cannot be victim of the attack discussed in {{ssec-unicast-requests}}, in spite of the fact that the requests including the Echo Option are sent over unicast and secured with Group OSCORE.
+On the other hand, an internal on-path adversary would not be able to mix up the Echo Option value of two different unicast requests, sent by a same client to any two different servers in the group.
+In fact, this would require the adversary to forge the client's counter signature in both such requests.
+As a consequence, each of the two servers remains able to selectively accept a request with the Echo Option only if it is waiting for that exact integrity-protected Echo Option value, and is thus the intended recipient.

 This approach provides an assurance of absolute message freshness.
 However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.